mikependon/RepoDB.NET/pages/features/connectionpersistency.md

 }
 ```

-You can do the same with [DbRepository](/class/dbrepository) object.
+You should do the same on the [DbRepository](/class/dbrepository) object.

 ```csharp
 // Repository